The-NextGen-Project/jet/CONTRIBUTING.md

 * Static Functions (including in namespaces and in classes) should be denoted with `MyFunction` notation
 * Class and Struct member **functions** should be denoted with`snake_case`
 * Class and Struct member **variables** should be deonoted with `snake_case`
-* When accessing private member variables, they should be accessed with `this` notation
+* When accessing private member variables, they should be accessed with `this` notation (unless in a constructor where it is optional to so as long as it is explicitly clear)
 * Don't be *too* generous with your comments.
 Use them appropriately, especially when describing a complicated task
 * Preprocessors have a `\t` between the '#'.
 For example: `#  include <iostream>`.
 This is done to be consistant with config
 * Lines should be no longer than **80 characters**.
 We like to limit this line length for readibility